microsoft/PowerToys/README.md

 - New plugin for time and date values/information.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - WindowWalker now has a tooltip, additional features like killing the process and closing the window, additional settings and improvements.
 Thanks [@htcfreek](https://github.com/htcfreek)!
-- Unit converter now accepts additional ways of writing feet and gallon.
-Also interprets as either imperial or US gallons depending on current culture.
+- Unit converter now accepts alternative syntax for feet and gallon.
+It interprets as either imperial or US gallons depending on current culture.
 Thanks [@yifan-k](https://github.com/yifan-k)!
 - Unit converter now accepts metre for meter.
 - Localization for Web Search and Unit Converter (not including units) has been enabled.
 - Localization for Windows Terminal has been enabled.
 (This was a hotfix for 0.56)